spxbhuhb/zakadabar-stack/doc/guides/libraries/accounts/Introduction.md

 #### additional permissions

-There is no permission by default.
-All application can work only with roles, without using permissions.
+There are no permissions by default.
+The application can work with roles only, without using permissions.

-For additional permissions, extend the PermissionsBase class and pass it for install (see below):
+To add permissions, extend the PermissionsBase class and pass it for install (see below):

 ```kotlin
 object Permissions : AppPermissionsBase() {